GIXLabs/SAndC/Lab2/README.md

     - > Verify that each resistor follows [Ohm's Law].

 ## 4. Voltage Dividers
-Voltage dividers are an important and very useful circuit to scale a voltage (signal) by a factor between 0 and 1.0.
+Voltage dividers are an important and useful circuit to scale a voltage (signal) by a factor between 0 and 1.0.
 The most famous application of voltage dividers is an audio volume control.

 ![DivLoad5](/assets/Lab2-22.png)